DevMiser/Lumina_Frame/README.md

 **USB Speakerphone** — A USB speakerphone provides both microphone input and speaker output in a single device.
 Any USB speakerphone should work.
 Lumina Frame is configured to use card index 1 for audio — verify yours matches using `aplay -l` and `arecord -l` after connecting it.

+> **Important:** Plug the USB speakerphone into one of the **black USB 2.0 ports** (closest to the sides of the board), not the blue USB 3.0 ports (in the middle).
+The USB 3.0 controller on the Pi (VL805) generates more RF noise, which can interfere with the speakerphone's mic circuitry, and can occasionally introduce timing differences during enumeration that prevent the speakerphone from being assigned the correct sound card index.

 **LED and Resistor (optional)** — An LED connected to GPIO pin 18 (with an appropriate current-limiting resistor) will illuminate while Lumina is listening during a session.

 **MicroSD Card** — A 32 GB or larger Class 10 card is recommended.